 Key Takeaways

-- AI Handles: Alert triage, log analysis, data correlation, pattern recognition
+- AI handles: alert triage, log analysis, data correlation, and pattern recognition across the whole alert queue.

-- Humans Handle: Tier 2 escalations, incident response, threat hunting, program improvements
+- Humans handle: Tier 2 escalations, incident response decisions, proactive threat hunting, and detection-program improvements.

-- Best Practice: Use AI for scale, humans for judgment
+- Best practice: use AI for scale and coverage, humans for judgment and response.

 Introduction